chrishobcroft/TestingTheMerge/goerli-prater-merge.md

 cd ~
 ./go-ethereum/build/bin/geth \
        --goerli \
+       --data-path "datadir-geth" \
        --http --http.api="engine,eth,web3,net,debug" \
        --http.corsdomain "*" \
        --authrpc.jwtsecret=/tmp/jwtsecret
 ```

-This will start to sync the Kiln Execution Layer chainstate, by peering with other nodes on the network.
+This will start to sync the Prater Execution Layer chainstate, by peering with other nodes on the network.

 # Deposit